 What to Do If You Lose a Tooth As an Adult

 Seek immediate dental care.
 Time is critical, so contact a dentist or an emergency dental clinic right away.
 Explain the situation and try to get an appointment as soon as possible.
-They will provide further guidance and treatment options.
+Our tooth loss dentist will provide further guidance and treatment options.

-By age 50, the average American has lost 12 permanent teeth to decay, gum disease, or injury.
+By age 50, the average American has lost 12 permanent teeth to decay, gum disease or injury.
 "Your mouth is the first organ of your digestive system.
 Missing teeth affect not just your appearance but your overall health," says Dr. German Gallucci, executive director of the Harvard Dental Center.
-If you’ve had a permanent tooth fall out, follow these steps to prevent permanent damage to your mouth.
+If you’ve had a permanent tooth fall out, follow the following steps to prevent permanent damage to your mouth.

 -